element-hq/element-x-android/.maestro/README.md

 ## CI

 The CI is running maestro using the workflow `.github/worflow/maestro.yaml` and [maestro cloud](https://cloud.mobile.dev/).
 For now we are limited to 100 runs a month.
-Some GitHub secret are used to be able to do that: `MAESTRO_CLOUD_API_KEY`, for now api key from `benoitm@element.io` maestro cloud account, and `MATRIX_MAESTRO_ACCOUNT_PASSWORD` which is the password of the account @maestroelement:matrix.org.
-This account contains a room `MyRoom` to ba able to run the maestro test suite.
+Some GitHub secrets are used to be able to do that: `MAESTRO_CLOUD_API_KEY`, for now api key from `benoitm@element.io` maestro cloud account, and `MATRIX_MAESTRO_ACCOUNT_PASSWORD` which is the password of the account `@maestroelement:matrix.org`.
+This account contains a room `MyRoom` to be able to run the maestro test suite.